Banner

 This event is over

-In this presentation, based on my book "The Gilded Cage," I will discuss how the Chinese developmental state orchestrated the transition to becoming the world's second-largest digital economy.
+In this presentation, based on the book "The Gilded Cage," Ya-Wen Lei discussed how the Chinese developmental state orchestrated the transition to becoming the world's second-largest digital economy.
 This shift occurred against the backdrop of moving away from a labor-intensive, export-oriented manufacturing model.
-I will explore the rise and nature of China's techno-developmental regime, its implications for state-capital-labor relations, and its varied impacts on different social groups.
+She explored the rise and nature of China's techno-developmental regime, its implications for state-capital-labor relations, and its varied impacts on different social groups.

 About the Speaker